EENI Global Business School

 The purposes of the subject “Foreign Trade and Business in Bhutan” are the following:

-2. To know the business opportunities in Bhutan;
+2. To know the trade opportunities in Bhutan

 The Subject “Foreign Trade and Business in Bhutan” belongs to the following Online Programs taught by EENI Global Business School: